Braid group action and root vectors for the $q$-Onsager algebra: The PBW theorem for

-This completes the proof of the proposition. \end{proof} As a consequence of the above proposition we immediately obtain the desired PBW theorem for $\cb_c$.
-Recall the ordering $<$ on $\mathcal{R}_+$ defined in Subsection \ref{sec:PBWU+}. \begin{thm} The set of ordered monomials
+This completes the proof of the proposition. \end{proof} As a consequence of Proposition \ref{prop:grad-fil} we immediately obtain the desired PBW theorem for $\cb_c$. \begin{thm} Let $<$ denote any total ordering on $\roots_+$.
+The set of ordered monomials

 is a basis of $\cb_c$. \end{thm} \begin{proof} For $n\in \N$ consider the set of monomials